Scorpio Season: Plunging into the Dark

 The Season of Death and Rebirth

-The Body’s Unseen Systems
+The Body’s Scorpio Systems

-This time of year is connected with the metal element, which governs the lungs and large intestine—organs crucial to the processes of intake and elimination.
-Just as metal is associated with boundaries and discernment, the large intestine decides what the body retains and releases.
-The lungs are responsible for distributing qi, or life force, and are tied to our ability to let go, particularly of grief.
+This time of year is ruled by the metal element, which governs the lungs and large intestine—organs crucial to the processes of intake and elimination.

 The metal element is also connected to the emotions of sadness and grief, which may naturally surface during this season as we witness the death and decay around us.
-This emotional release is an essential part of the transformation process, helping us create space for new growth in the future.

 Herbs and Foods for Scorpio Season